-Equality is a deep-rooted principle in human morality and protected by the principle of non-discrimination, which is a reoccurring and dominant principle in multiple international human rights law treaties.
+Equality is a deep-rooted principle in human morality and is protected by the principle of non-discrimination, which is a reoccurring and dominant principle in multiple international human rights law treaties.
 We all have the right to be equally treated, regardless of our race, colour, sex, nationality, language religion or ethnical, national or social origin (Article 1 Convention on the Elimination of All Forms of Racial Discrimination (CERD)).

 Discrimination describes the unjust or prejudicial treatment of an individual or a group of individuals based on who they are or who they are suspected to be.
 Treatment can be an action, a decision, a rule or law that has an effect, such as distinction, exclusion or restriction, on a person or group of people (Article 1 CERD).
 As a result of such treatment, the discriminated person is unable to enjoy his/her human rights or other legal rights or experiences a significant disadvantage in the enjoyment of such rights.